vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_reqs.md

 To exercise fine control over the certificates that VCHs use, you must obtain or generate custom certificates yourself before you deploy a VCH.
 You can create a VCH that uses a custom server certificate, for example  a server certificate that has been signed by Verisign or another public root.
 For information about how to create custom certificates for use with Docker, see [Protect the Docker daemon socket](https://docs.docker.com/engine/security/https/) in the Docker documentation.

+You can deploy a VCH to use custom certificates in combination with auto-generated certificates, as demonstrated in the [Examples](vch_cert_options.md#examples).

-Custom certificates must meet the following requirements:
+Custom certificates must meet the following requirements.

+#### Server Certificate <a id="servercert"></a>

 - You must use an X.509 server certificate.
 - Server certificates should have the following certificate usages: